 Protect Lenders interest in the property

+HomeSlice will need to draft language iterating that the priority of any collection of debts in the event of foreclosure or loss will reside with the Banks/Lenders; HomeSlice will not be first in line in these instances.

+An independent appraisal will be conducted as a part of the contract’s execution

+Investor Contract Conisderations:

+Inform investors up front of the risk of real estate investing.

+Language will need to be clear to investors that there are only 3 ways to liquidate an investment and exit: i) Through the owner’s sale of the property ii) Homeowner can buy back the Slice at it’s current market value (appraisal required) ii) If another investor is willing to pay market value (or more) for the existing equity Slice.

 Production and Delivery:

+Transaction flow = Homeowner HomeSlice Investors

+HomeSlice will remit cash to the Homeowner in exchange for an agreed upon percentage of home equity (a ‘Slice’).
+HomeSlice will either hold on to the Slice as an asset on the books or list the home equity Slices, with the intent to sell to investors at a premium (This is how HomeSlice will make money).
+HomeSlice built in a risk adjustment premium which is applied to prospective home values to ensure we are investing in properties we (and the algorithm) believe will appreciate over time.

+Investors will be paying a premium for Slices of home equity they believe will appreciate over the long term

+The investor platform will be an auction-based model where the investor willing to pay the highest premium for a specific Slice, will ultimately obtain the Slice

+The transaction flow is as follows: Upon application submission and acceptance, i) HomeSlice remits cash to homeowner in exchange for a Slice of home equity ii) HomeSlice decides whether or not to list the property on investment platform, iii) Investors browse and select Slices they are interested in iv) Investors will enter into a long-term contract where they can only receive return on investment upon home sale OR purchase of the Slice by another Investor

-Transaction flow = Homeowner HomeSlice InvestorsTransfer of ownership will be executed via signed contract between homeowner and HomeSlice, for the predetermined cash value/home equity percentage.
+Transfer of ownership will be executed via signed contract between homeowner and HomeSlice, for the predetermined cash value/home equity percentage.
 The contract agreement and the connection between homeowner and HomeSlice will all occur and exist on the HomeSlice platform.

 HomeSlice will provide the initial cash to homeowners after an application is completed, and a credit and lien check is performed.
-Once the transaction is completed, HomeSlice will in turn, list the home equity share on the investment platform, opening the opportunity to the market or keep on the investment on the books.
+Once the transaction is completed, HomeSlice will in either, list the Slice on the investment platform, opening the opportunity to the market or keep on the investment on the books.

-Homeowners and Investors alike will create log in credentials and be able to track performance and investment values via dashboard within the application.
+Homeowners and Investors alike will create log in credentials and be able to track performance and investment values via a dashboard within the application.

 Intellectual Property Special Permits:

-We will need to credit Zillow for API call which retrieves the ‘base’ market value of the home (“Zestimate”).
+We will need to credit Zillow for the API calls which retrieves the ‘base’ market value of the home (“Zestimate”).
 This service will become a paid service once the number of daily API calls is exceeded.

-The HomeSlice risk algorithm is proprietary where we use the Zestimate as the starting point and risk adjust the home’s value using a variety of data points including historical home sales prices, crime data, and other macro data points relevant to the property’s zip code.
+The HomeSlice risk algorithm is proprietary only using the Zestimate as the starting point.
+The risk adjustment of the home’s value is calculated using a variety of data points including historical home sales prices, crime data, and other macro data points relevant to the property’s zip code.

 Product/Service Description:

 Transaction structure:

+Note: Create FlowChart to visualize the transaction where HomeSlice lists the property slices to back end investors, where a single 30% could be divided up amongst 1 or more investors.
+HomeSlice could also hold on to the investments/slices.